 The user program must set up L0, L1 and L2 ports correctly for comparator Inputs/Output: L1 and L2 need to be configured as inputs and L0 as output.
-See Table 9.
+Table 8 shows the DC and AC characteristics for the comparator.